 Remarks made by Rod Taylor, Interim Leader of CHP-BC, to the BC Select Standing Committee on Finance and Government

-with you.
-It's great that you do come to the north, and I appreciate the opportunity to address these
+you.
+It's great that you do come to the north, and I appreciate the opportunity to address these concerns.

-for me, so I haven't covered all the topics that could be covered.
+so I haven't covered all the topics that could be covered.
 I have not even touched on education.
-But I have
+But I have a few

-years B.C.'s provincial debt has ballooned from $26 billion to $39 billion.
-Based on current projections, B.C.'s
+B.C.'s provincial debt has ballooned from $26 billion to $39 billion.
+Based on current projections, B.C.'s debt

 certainly will be an issue that our children and grandchildren will have to deal with.

 Debt-servicing costs will top $2.5 billion this year, a budgetary cost only exceeded by the ministries of Health

 and Education.
 We all know that that $2.5 billion could be put to much better use providing needed services for